 What is Biotin?

 Biotin, often known as vitamin B7, is a B vitamin.
 It is engaged in a wide range of metabolic activities in both humans and other creatures, with a focus on fat, carbohydrate, and amino acid use.
 Biotin, often known as vitamin H, is a B complex vitamin that aids in the conversion of food into energy and plays many other important roles in health.
-Biotin is derived from the ancient Greek word “biotos,” which means “life” or “sustenance.”
+It is derived from the ancient Greek word “biotos,” which means “life” or “sustenance.”
 One of the eight B vitamins is biotin.
 It’s also known as vitamin B-7 or vitamin H, with the H standing for “Haar und Haut,” or “hair and skin,” in German.
-Biotin is a water-soluble nutrient.
+It is a water-soluble nutrient.
 Water-soluble vitamins cannot be stored in the body, so they must be absorbed through the diet.

 Benefits of biotin: